Cremation Urns: What Is an Urn Made Of?

 By Liz Mathers

 The design of a cremation urn or keepsake can reflect and honor the wishes of your loved one, as well as align with your needs.
 What is an urn made of?
 Urns are available in a variety of materials and come in different sizes to hold different quantities of ashes.
 Likewise, the method of filling and sealing the urn differs from one design to another and is sometimes dependent on the material.

 Materials used in making cremation urns

 Bronze: Bronze is a metal alloy with a warm, reddish hue.
 It is an inexpensive solution for necklace charms and pendants to hold ashes.
-It is resistant to corrosion but it will tarnish, turning the reddish hue darker, over time.
+It is resistant to corrosion, but it will tarnish, turning the reddish hue darker, over time.

 Enamel: Enamel is used to decorate the exterior of copper or aluminum cremation urns.
-This provides color, and creates a smooth, hard, chemically resistant, durable, and scratch resistant surface.
+This provides color and creates a smooth, hard, chemically resistant, durable and scratch-resistant surface.

 Gold Vermeil: Vermeil is produced when sterling silver is coated with 10K gold thicker than 2.5 micrometers.
 Any instance where sterling silver is coated with less than 2.5 micrometers of gold, the product is considered “gold-plated.”
 Necklace charms to hold ashes that are vermeil are more durable and last longer than a gold-plated pendant.
 Gold vermeil is a popular choice for cremation jewelry and keepsakes.

 Pewter: Pewter is an alloy, mostly made of tin, that is glossy and bright.
 Over time, the metal oxidizes and acquires a grayish tint.
 Pewter is also less expensive than other types of metals, making it a budget-friendly option for some.

 White Gold: White gold consists of yellow gold with one or more white or silver-colored metals, usually silver, but sometimes palladium, platinum or nickel.
 White gold is plated with rhodium to give it a shiny appearance.
 White gold plated urns will require occasional polishing and maintenance.

 Wood: Wood cremation urns are crafted commonly from cherry, maple, pine, oak, walnut and poplar.
 Wooden urns for cremation ashes are generally stained and may be adorned with inlays, appliques and laser etchings.
 Wood urns are most often purchased for home or cemetery columbarium placement.
 Most wood urns are sealed to prevent moisture from penetrating.

 Liz Mathers is a writer who helps produce and maintain the OneWorld Memorials website.